ldrolez/clyphx-live11/reference.md

 To operate on the selected slot or the Clip selected in Arrangement View, specify SEL (CLIPSEL WARP).
 You can also specify the Clip name enclosed in quotes (1/CLIP"MyClip" LOOP).

+By default, the Clip Note Actions (CLIP NOTES) will apply to all the Notes in a MIDI Clip that fall within the Loop Start/End markers (if Loop is on) or the Start/End markers (if Loop is off).
+To operate just on a particular pitch (or a range of pitches), specify the name (or number) of the pitch (or range) after the word NOTES.

+For example: CLIP NOTESC#3 REV, CLIP NOTESF4-F#5 VELO <<, CLIP NOTES60 NUDGE >

+To operate on Notes that fall on a particular time position (or a range of time positions) in the Clip, specify the position (or range) and use @ as a prefix.
+Positions should be specified in absolute beat time (where 1/4 note is equal to 1.0).
+So, in 4/4, beat 1 would be 0.0, beat 2 would be 1.0, etc. For example: CLIP NOTES @1.0 GATE >, CLIP NOTES @0.5-1.5 SPLIT

+You can specify both a pitch (or pitch range) and a position (or position range) to operate on.
+For example: CLIP NOTESC3-F3 @4.0 DEL

 | Action | Description | Examples
 | --- | --- | ---
 | CLIP | Toggle, turn on or turn off the Clip’s Activator switch. | CLIP, CLIP ON, CLIP OFF